-The Hospital Compare overall hospital rating summarizes up to 57 quality measures across 7 areas of quality into a single star rating for each hospital.
-Once reporting thresholds are met, a hospital’s overall hospital rating is calculated using only those measures for which data are available.
-This may include as few as 9 or as many as 57 measures.
-The average is about 39 measures.
+The overall hospital quality star rating summarize a variety of measures across 7 areas of quality into a single star rating for each hospital.
+Once reporting thresholds are met, a hospital’s overall quality star rating is calculated using only those measures for which data are available.
+This may include as few as 9 or as many as 51 measures.
+The average is about 37 measures.
 Hospitals report data to the Centers for Medicare & Medicaid Services - Opens in a new window through the Hospital Inpatient Quality Reporting (IQR) Program - Opens in a new window Exit Disclaimer - Opens in a new window and the Hospital Outpatient Quality Reporting (OQR) Program - Opens in a new window Exit Disclaimer - Opens in a new window.
-Star ratings are not calculated for Veterans Health Administration (VHA) hospitals.
+Star ratings aren't calculated for Veterans Health Administration (VHA) or Department of Defense (DoD) hospitals.

 The methodology uses a statistical model known as a latent variable model.
 Seven different latent variable models are used to calculate scores for 7 groups of measures.